Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 kubectl create secret -n example-namespace generic example-secret-name --from-literal=value=<example-api-key-value>
 ```

-The secret can then be used with `existingSecretName`.
+The secret can then be used with `global.existingSecretName`.

 ### Memory Sizing